Post-Natal Depletion; New Mums, Do You Have It? Here’s How To Tell

 Are you suffering from tiredness, exhaustion, general all-round forgetfulness and feeling really emotional, with a poor memory…and did you have a baby in the past seven years?
-Well, you might have post-natal depletion.
+If yes, you might have post-natal depletion.

-Post-natal depletion is a term newly coined by an Australian doctor who thinks it’s a condition where the physical demands of pregnancy and growing a baby depletes so much from your body that, along with various factors of motherhood, basically means you’re worn down and ground out and not firing on all cylinders.
+Post-natal depletion is a term newly coined by an Australian doctor, as a condition where the physical demands of pregnancy and growing a baby depletes so much from your body that, along with various factors of motherhood, basically means you’re worn down and ground out.

-And if this sounds like it just applies to new mums then apparently, it is possible to suffer from it up to seven years *after* having a baby.
+Think this sounds like it just applies to new mums?
+Apparently not!
+It is possible to suffer from post-natal depletion it up to seven years after having a baby.

-Do you think you might have it?
+After reading that, do you think you might have post-natal depletion?
 I totally do!
 And I don’t know of many mums who wouldn’t identify with some or most of the symptoms.

 I hadn’t heard of post-natal depletion until reading about it.
 It really, really struck a chord.